gabors-data-analysis/da_case_studies/README.md

 ## Get data
 [Get data by datasets](https://drive.google.com/drive/folders/1g5j6v_WtB2lQDrSjpfhuw-P4s3Wm7Ucc?usp=sharing)

+## Found an error or have a suggestion.
+Awesome, we know there may be errors.
+Or just much better ways to do a procedure.

+To make a suggestion, please open a github issue here with a title containing the case study name.
+Cheers!

 ## Status (18 September, 2020)
 1. **R** -- All codes ready.
 Used for graphs in textbook.
 2. **Stata** -- All codes ready.
 In the lack of machine learning capabilities, no code for chapters 15,16,17, some limitations for chapter 18.